jfroyall/dev_network/ci-cd/README.md

 - 14 Dec 2025

    - Worked further on the creation of a root certificate.
-The scripts are in :q
+The scripts are in build-certs

+- 18 Dec 2025
+   - Worked on the development configurations